Beat the Heat: Tips to Keep an RV Cool While Driving

 3. Add window insulation

 A significant amount of heat can enter your RV through the windows.
-Consider adding window insulation film, which can reflect sunlight and keep the interior of your RV cooler.
+Consider adding window tint film, which can reflect sunlight and keep the interior of your RV cooler.
 You can also use insulated window covers, which are easy to install and can provide a significant cooling effect.

-Upgrade Your RV’s Ventilation System
+Upgrade Your Trailer’s Ventilation System to Help With Cooling

 Here are some summer driving tips for a cool RV to upgrade your RV’s ventilation system: